Dipsingh/dipsingh.github.io/about.md

 permalink: /about/
 ---

-My name is Diptanshu singh's and I am a Network engineer.This blog is mostly about Networking, stats and science.
+My name is Diptanshu singh's and I am a Network engineer.This blog is mostly about Networking, Stats and Data science.

 ### Public Presentations and blogs